-Statistics New Zealand released its June 2019 year subnational population estimates last week.
-The data shows which parts of New Zealand are most successfully attracting and retaining people.
+Statistics New Zealand subnational population estimates from the June 2019 year show which parts of New Zealand are most successfully attracting and retaining people.

 Quick wins in economic development are hard to find, and regions need to play the long game.
 Shane Jones and the Provincial Growth Fund (PGF) are learning things the hard way.
 Most of the PGF’s $3 billion has already been earmarked for projects, but very little of the money has actually been distributed and relatively few jobs have been created.

-“The latest job figures have been released, showing 1854 were employed in Provincial Growth Fund project.
+“The latest job figures have been released, showing 1854 were employed in Provincial Growth Fund projects.

 Of those, 616 were full-time, 637 were part-time and 601 had an “unknown” status.

 The figures showed 520 jobs are in the tourism sector, 249 in roading, 142 in rail and 246 of the jobs are for those working on feasibility studies.

 It was estimated that 10,000 jobs would be created overall from the fund.”

 Business attraction is a key focus of regional economic development.
 The rationale is that new businesses create jobs, which in turn support wellbeing in local communities.
 But I am often left wondering whether this focus makes sense in the real world.